ing-bank/zkflow/docs/link-ftx-to-vtx.md

 * resolve backchains of vtxs for each input of the vtx
 * validate vtx integrity: all leaves belong to the id
-* verify proof for vtl
+* verify proof for current vtx
 * validate integrity of all vtxs in backchains
 * verify proofs for each ZKP in the backchain